23W-GBAC/udehadaeze/automationBlog.md

 4. **Centering Website Content:**
    Achieving a centered content layout on the website was vital for visual appeal and a clean user interface, prompting the incorporation of a container class in the CSS file to ensure horizontal centering and an organized layout.

-**Possible Solutions and Iterative attempts to develop a solution**
+**Possible Solutions and Iterative attempts to develop a solution:**

 In the quest to create an efficient BMI calculator for my automation project, I explored various approaches.
 Initially, I experimented with simple code structures before delving into more sophisticated algorithms.
 Iterative attempts involved refining the user interface, enhancing data validation, and optimizing the calculation process to ensure accuracy.